utshomax/postman-docs/src/pages/docs/sending-requests/websocket/work-with-websocket-messages.md

 ## Add Socket.IO event names and arguments

-Sending events with a Socket.IO connection includes the ability to add event names and arguments.
-This enables you to listen to specific events.
+To listen to specific events, you can add names and arguments to events you send with a Socket.IO connection.

 For a Socket.IO connection, you can enter an event name to publish next to **Send**.
 If you select **Send** without entering a name, the default name `message` will be used.